johndoknjas/Logical-Proof-Solver/readme.txt

 In this example, the engine would show Q follows, but then there is a contradiction with Q and !Q.

 It's also possible to type the "contradiction" string as a premise, but then the conclusion will follow no matter what.

+If you can find solvable problems in propositional logic that the engine gets stuck on, feel free to let me know!